ccampo133/akka_streams_vs_rx_reactor/README.md

      .concatMap(i -> Flux.just(i).delaySubscription(Duration.ofSeconds(1)))
      .blockLast();
 ```
-In the example above we used _onBackpressureBuffer_, the consequence of which
+In the example above we used `onBackpressureBuffer`, the consequence of which
 is that the stream looses its boundedness property.
 Here I deliberately mapped
-every `Integer` coming out of the _interval_ operator to a 1MB byte array.
+every `Integer` coming out of the `interval` operator to a 1MB byte array.
 Because the downstream here is slow the byte arrays will be buffered and pretty
-soon you will see OOME thrown.
+soon you will see `OutOfMemoryException` thrown.

 In _Akka Streams_ the backpressure is respected always without exceptions (at
 least that's what the documentation states).
-Here an equivalent of the Reactor _interval_ example:
+Here an equivalent of the Reactor `interval` example:

 ```java
 final ActorSystem system = ActorSystem.create("Test");